Matthieu Vaxivière: 2024: Alpine Hypercar & back-to-back ELMS titles

 With the LMP2 category being dropped from the WEC for the 2024 season, Vaxivière would continue driving for Alpine in their new Hypercar, the A424, alongside Nicholas Lapierre and Mick Schumacher.
 The season, featuring four new manufacturers in the Hypercar class (BMW, Lamborghini, Isotta Fraschini, and Alpine themselves), would begin well for the Alpine team in the first round in Qatar, placing best of the four Hypercar debutants, with Vaxivière's car finishing 11th out of 19 in class.
 At the following round in Imola, Vaxivière was involved in a first-lap collision, which necessitated two laps of car repairs.
-Following an anonymous Spa event, the #36 Alpine retired from the 24 Hours of Le Mans with a driveshaft problem.
+Following an anonymous Spa event, the No. 36 Alpine retired from the 24 Hours of Le Mans with a driveshaft problem.
 Finally, Vaxivière and his teammates scored the entry's first point at São Paulo and, despite struggling during the opening stint owing to the choice of hard rear tyres, followed that up with ninth place at Austin.
 A further breakthrough came in Japan, where overtakes by Schumacher secured the team's maiden Hypercar podium with third place.
 The season ended with ninth place at Bahrain.

 Vaxivière continued racing in LMP2 with AF Corse in 2024.
 Having contested the 2023–24 Asian Le Mans Series during the winter and gotten a best result of second twice, Vaxivière paired up with Perrodo and two-time substitute of 2023, Alessio Rovera, to defend the Pro-Am title in the ELMS.
 A strong pit strategy allowed the trio to start the season with a win at Barcelona, though the next race saw Vaxivière drop to fourth during the final stint due to high tyre wear.
-Second at Imola preceded a commanding class victory at Spa, which earned the #83 crew a 20-point lead going into the Mugello event.
+Second at Imola preceded a commanding class victory at Spa, which earned the No. 83 crew a 20-point lead going into the Mugello event.
 Their lead would be diminished however, as Rovera collided with a GT entry and got the car stranded in the gravel; they ended up seventh in the race.
 With a four-way title fight coming to a head in Portimão, it was drama on the final lap that decided the championship in AF Corse's favour: the leading Algarve Pro Racing entry ran out of fuel on the final lap and was passed by Bent Viscaal's Proton Competition car, thereby letting Vaxivière claim the title with fourth place at the flag.